STRAN90/milestone-project-4/README.md

 - Subscription options for receiving updates on new cookbook releases and culinary trends.
 - FAQ and Site information and contact form.

+### Accessibility

+I have been mindful during coding to ensure the website is as accessible friendly as possible.
+I have achieved this by:

+* Using semantic HTML.
+* Using descriptive alt attributes on images on the site.
+* Ensuring there are sufficient colour contrast throughout the site.
+* Using font style with good accessibility.
 # Structure

 Simplicity was key to this website, to help users quickly and easily access the site and navigate within the site.